Originally posted by bustero in skyscrapercity forum.

 they only have to decide right this very minute and

+they can operate.
 On Air Asia’s Clark-Malaysia, the

 same thing; they only have to will it.The claim